This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Vignettes are required in Switzerland, Austria, Slovenia, Montenegro, Romania, Czech Republic, Bulgaria, Slovakia, Hungary, Moldova and Belarus, and you can buy some of these online at Digitale Vignette.

-If your motorhome is over 3,500kg, arrangements will be different and you may need a physical onboard unit, which has to be collected and pre-loaded at the border.
+If your motorhome is over 3,500kg, arrangements will be different, and you may need a physical onboard unit, which has to be collected and pre-loaded at the border.
+Luckily, we’ve done the research and have compiled a list of tolls for motorhomes over 3.5t in every European country, so you don’t have to!

 In our experience, Norway and Portugal have the most complex toll systems, with different toll road operators requiring different processes.
 Check out each country in our motorhome touring guides.